Cabrini University

 Catholic university in Radnor Township, Pennsylvania, U.S.

 Cabrini University was a private Catholic university in Radnor Township, Pennsylvania.
-It was founded by the Missionary Sisters of the Sacred Heart of Jesus in 1957, and was named after the first American naturalized citizen saint, Mother Frances Cabrini.
-It was one of the first universities in the United States to make community service a graduation requirement for all undergraduates; having a core curriculum centered on social justice.
-Due to ongoing financial challenges, the university closed at the end of the 2023–2024 academic year, with ownership of the university's campus passing to Villanova University.
+It was founded by the Missionary Sisters of the Sacred Heart of Jesus in 1957 and was named after the first American naturalized citizen saint, Mother Frances Cabrini.
+Its core curriculum centered on social justice and it was one of the first universities in the United States to make community service a graduation requirement for all undergraduates.
+Due to ongoing financial challenges, the university closed at the end of the 2023–24 academic year and ownership of the university's campus passed to Villanova University.